Happiest Nursing Jobs

 The downside is most ambulatory care settings aren’t going to pay as much as inpatient settings.
 Money isn’t everything and sometimes you need a change for a little bit.
 However, we all pay bills so it’s a factor to be aware of.

 Tip: Being that you may be working banker’s hours, in your interview I’d ask about flexibility to go to an appointment if needed.
-I’d also ask about a rotating call schedule as offices usually have someone on coll on weekends/holidays.
+I’d also ask about a rotating call schedule as offices usually have someone on-call the weekends/holidays.

 Oncology